Chapter 9:

 “I know.”
 Our instructor left without another word.
 I couldn’t see what face he was making, but I’m sure it wasn’t pleasant.

 “Why are you here?”
 Without missing a beat, Chelsea walked up and slammed her fist down on the top of my head!
 “W-Why?!
 Why do you keep doing this stuff to me?!”
-The tears came again as I blubbered, met with probably the most loving and passionate hug I’d ever had from Chelsea!
-Her arms wrapped around so tightly, I thought I was going to break in two, but at the same time, I felt so secure, like nothing would be able to reach me.
+The tears came again as I blubbered; met with the most loving and passionate hug I’d ever experienced from Chelsea!
+Wrapped so tightly in her arm, I thought I was going to break in two, but at the same time, felt secure.
+Nothing would be able to reach me or separate us.
 It was a warmth unlike any other, being able to cry in the arms of my big sister.

 Part 4